ar664/cs490/README.md

 # cs490
-My project for cs490.
+Our project for cs490.
 I am backend